Former Google chief predicts the Internet will split by 2028: A Chinese Web and an American one

-Google’s former chief executive predicts that the global Internet will split in two within the next decade, bifurcating into a Web led by the U.S. and another helmed by China with fewer freedoms and greater censorship, according to CNBC.
+Google’s former chief executive predicts that the global Internet will split in two within the next decade, bifurcating into a Web led by the United States and another helmed by China with fewer freedoms and greater censorship, according to CNBC.

 Eric Schmidt, who served as executive chairman of Google and later its parent company, Alphabet, offered his projections during a private event Wednesday in San Francisco convened by the venture capital firm Village Global, CNBC reported.